Fast Consensus and Metastability in a Highly Polarized Social Network: Abstract

 \section{Abstract}

 A polarized social network is modeled as a system of interacting marked point processes with memory of variable length.
-Each point process indicates the successive times in which a social actor express a "favorable" or "contrary" opinion.
+Each point process indicates the successive times in which a social actor expresses a "favorable" or "contrary" opinion.
 After expressing an opinion, the social pressure on the actor is reset to 0, waiting for the group’s reaction.
-The orientation and the rate at which an actor express an opinion is influenced by the social pressure exerted on them, modulated by a polarization coefficient.
-We prove that the network reaches an instantaneous but metastable consensus, when the polarization coefficient diverges.
+The orientation and the rate at which an actor expresses an opinion is influenced by the social pressure exerted on it, modulated by a polarization coefficient.
+We prove that the network reaches an instantaneous but metastable consensus, when the polarization coefficient diverges. \textit{Keywords}: Interacting marked point processes with memory of variable length, metastability, fast consensus, social networks.